 SpaceVR Signs Launch Contract with NanoRacks to Deploy The World’s First Virtual Reality Camera Satellite into Space

-SpaceVR has paid NanoRacks LLC in one lump sum to launch Overview 1, the world’s first virtual reality camera satellite, into Low Earth Orbit with SpaceX CRS-12 going up in June 2017.
+SpaceVR has paid NanoRacks LLC in one lump sum to launch Overview 1, the world’s first virtual reality camera satellite, into Low Earth Orbit with SpaceX CRS-12 going up in the next year.

 SAN FRANCISCO, CA. AUGUST 08, 2016 — SpaceVR, a platform for creating cinematic, live, virtual space tourism, announced today that it has signed a launch agreement with NanoRacks LLC to send Overview 1, the world’s first virtual reality camera satellite, into space.
 Overview 1 will be delivered to the International Space Station aboard the SpaceX CRS-12 Mission.
 The satellite will then be deployed into Low Earth Orbit from the NanoRacks CubeSat Deployer (NRCSD).